comit-network/comit.network/blog/2020-09-25-gh-release.md

 I ended up creating a fork the repository in my personal account for the testing.
 This allowed me to iterate fairly quickly because I was able to remove all branch protections from the repository.
 As such, I could force push to `dev` and `master` and test my workflows using the real trigger events.
-This is something I could have never done in the main repository and therefore greatly sped up development.
+This is something I could have never done in the main repository and therefore it greatly sped up development.

 ## Conclusion